sergdrozdov/MailDaemon/src/MailDaemon.Lib/README.md

-MailDaemon library can be used as component to send batch mails.
+Mail Daemon library can be used as component to send batch mails.